lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 "var" function which allows variable length fields (whose length is expressed in bytes) and {{RFC8824}} defines the "tkl" function for managing the CoAP
 Token length field.

-The naming convention is "fl" followed by the function name.
+The naming convention is "fl-" followed by the function name.

 The field length function can be defined as an identityref as described in {{annexA}}.
 Therefore, the type for field length is a union between an integer giving the size of the length in bits and the identityref.

 ## Convention for Field position

-Field position is a positive integer which gives he occurrence times of a specific field.
+Field position is a positive integer which gives the occurrence times of a specific field.
 The default value is 1, and incremented at each repetition.
 Value 0 indicates that the position is not important and is not considered during the rule selection process.